kwaschny/unwanted-twitch/CONTRIBUTING.md

 ## Report bugs
 Something doesn't work or is not working anymore?
 Please [create a bug report (issue) here on GitHub](https://github.com/kwaschny/unwanted-twitch/issues) and let me know.
 Put as much information as possible in the report.
 Please try to answer the following questions:

-- What browser and what version are you using?
+- What browser and what version of it are you using?
+- What version of Unwanted Twitch are you using?
-- Are you using other extensions that affect the Twitch website?
+- Are you using other extensions that might affect the Twitch website?
 - Does disabling all the other extensions (except Unwanted Twitch) help with the problem?
 - What are the steps to reproduce the problem?
 - If applicable: Can you show a screenshot of the issue?
 - If applicable: Can you share the export of your blacklist?
+- Advanced users: Share the console messages and stacktrace. **How to**: Open the developer toolbar pressing `F12` and keep it open.
+Reload the page you are having the issue on by pressing `F5`.
+Switch to the `Console` tab in the developer toolbar.
+Check for warnings/errors starting with `UTTV:` (consider using the filter), click on them to expand the stacktrace.
+Include a screenshot of it in your report.

 ## Suggest improvements and/or new features
 Do you have suggestions to improve the extension?
 [Create an issue here on GitHub](https://github.com/kwaschny/unwanted-twitch/issues) and I will comment and tag it accordingly.
 Please don't be offended if your request is declined or not being worked on immediately.
 I have a day job and can only spend so much time on free software projects like this one.